shreeyashsalunke/samatt.github.io/_posts/2016-01-11-machine-bias.md

 title:      Machine Bias
 date:       2016-01-11
 img:	images/propublica/1.png
-summary:    A series of stories on dispirate impact and discrimination caused by algorithms.
+summary:    A series of stories on disparate impact and discrimination caused by algorithms.
 categories: all research
 ---